 During the RNY surgery, your bariatric specialist creates a small pouch out of the portion of your stomach closest to your esophagus.
 He then connects your small intestine directly to the pouch and bypasses much of your stomach and the first part of your small intestine.
 For patients disappointed with their weight loss after RNY, doctors can also reduce the size of the pouch or lengthen the small intestine to decrease food absorption as deemed necessary.

 Risks and Results of Revision Weight Loss Surgery

-Revision weight loss surgery is a big decision and the decision should be based upon the risks versus the benefits.
+Revision weight loss surgery is a big decision and the decision should be based upon weighing the risks versus the benefits.
 Revision weight loss surgeries are generally riskier than the first time a weight loss surgery is performed.
 The following reasons make revision weight loss surgery higher risk:

 - Revision weight loss surgery procedures generally take longer.

-- There is greater blood loss.
+- There is a very small chance of greater blood loss.

-- Leaks and infections occur more frequently.
+- Leaks and infections can occur more frequently.
 It is thought that leak rates increase due to changes in blood flow to the stomach caused by the original weight loss surgery.

 The results of revisional weight loss surgery are relatively predictable when it comes to the treatment of medical conditions.
 With this said, predicting the impact of revision weight loss surgery on weight loss itself, is less accurate.
 It is common to see less weight loss after revision weight loss surgery than if the procedure was being done for the first time.
 The reason for this is that the metabolic adaptations that occur after the initial weight loss surgery are greater than a repeat surgery, making it more difficult to lose weight.
 Individuals with poor metabolisms may fail more frequently with subsequent weight loss surgery.